-In any event, we do not anticipate generating significant sales in any geographic region until we have sufficient evidence of clinical safety and efficacy to ensure marketplace acceptance and product reimbursement and to justify the investment in manufacturing, sales and marketing infrastructure.
+In certain non-U.S. regions, autologous cells, such as our TRC-based products, do not require a marketing authorization for commercial distribution.
+This enables us to gain product use experience and refine our clinical development strategies through compassionate use and standard patient treatment in countries where it is allowed and where both patient and physician see a potential benefit from using TRC-based products.
+We do not anticipate generating significant sales outside of the U.S. until we have sufficient evidence of clinical efficacy to ensure marketplace acceptance and product reimbursement and to justify the investment in manufacturing, sales and marketing infrastructure.
 However, we are currently generating limited, nominal sales of TRC-based products and expect to continue this level of activity.
-As a result of these limited, commercial treatment activities, it is possible that we, or third parties, may make case studies and other data generated outside of a clinical trial program available on websites, in publications or in presentations.
+As a result of these compassionate use and other patient treatment activities, it is possible that we, or third parties, may make case studies and other data generated outside of a clinical trial program available on websites, in publications or in presentations.
 Such data should be considered anecdotal; it is not intended to represent evidence of clinical efficacy or to suggest that any future clinical trials will demonstrate that TRC-based products are effective in any specific medical application.